770-8 DEEMING INCOME AND RESOURCES

 3. Qualified aliens who are sponsored by an organization or who are not legal permanent residents and who are not required to have a sponsor (refugees, asylees, parolees, and Cuban and Haitian entrants);

-4. Legal permanent residents who adjusted from refugee or asylee status;
+4. Legal permanent residents who are adjusted from refugee or asylee status;

 5. Aliens who are in the same ATAPAlaska Temporary Assistance Program household as the sponsor.
 Deeming does not apply because the sponsor's income and resources are already counted.
 There is, however, no deeming exemption if the sponsor receives ATAPAlaska Temporary Assistance Program in a different household than the alien;